omgnetwork/elixir-omg/README.md

 `address_spent` event informing about that particular address spent funds.

 Blocks are validated by the Watcher after a short (not-easily-configurable) finality margin.
 By consequence, above events will be emitted no earlier than that finality margin.
-In case extra finality is required for high-stakes transactions, the client is free to wait any number of Ethereum blocks (confirmations) on top of submitted_at_ethheight
+In case extra finality is required for high-stakes transactions, the client is free to wait any number of Ethereum blocks (confirmations) on top of `submitted_at_ethheight`.

 ```json
 {